Guidelines to Author

 For case reports/ brief communication: manuscript as case report should be arranged as Introduction, Case and Comment followed by 5-10 references such that the total length of the article is within 2000 words and only four, either figures/tables are allowed.

-Letter to the editor: should be short, decisive observation, up to 400 words and 5 references.
+Letters to editor: should be short, decisive observation, up to 400 words and 5 references.

 1. Standard Journal article: Saha R, Sharma M, Padhye S, Karki U, Pandey S, Thapa J. Hysterectomy: an analysis of perioperative and post operative complication.
 KUMJ.2003:1(2);124-7.